Nuovalo/website/_pages/tontines-individuals.md

 * realizing some of your dreams as young retirees…

-# What is a Fair Modern Tontines ?
+# What are Fair Modern Tontines ?
 Fair Modern Tontines are a community based financial plan, pooling members with a common objectives: **transform part of their savings as a lifelong income which is protected against longevity risk**.
 Each member account is deducted to pay the **regular retirement income**, while being credited with a proportion of the deceased members account.
 This allows to literally “pool” the community longevity risk – and provides each member with more certainty and control for their estate planning.
 You can now put aside what you need for the rest life, and prepare your estate planning and realize your young retirees dreams with **total peace of mind**.

-# What is the advantage of Modern Tontines ?
+# What are Modern Tontines advantages ?

 ## Community Based: minimal maintenance fee
 The Fair Modern Tontines are **community based**: the longevity risk of each member is pooled.
 There is no expensive guarantee to be maintained.
 The costs are minimal and serve only to maintain the platform.